AstroBurgers/RiskierTrafficStops/docs/Chancing.md

 - The final classification is selected using a weighted random roll based on the total scores for each category.
 - Only enabled outcomes are eligible to be selected.
-- These values are subject to tuning and balancing in future updates.
+- These values are editable via the RiskierTrafficStops.ini, and are only defaults.